persteenolsen/pso-gatsby-blog-one/src/posts/2024-03-12-asp-net-6-signup-basic-api.md

   - ef-core
   - sqlite
   - c#
+  - rest-api
 ---

-.NET 6 Web API with C# using Entity Framework Core + SQLite DB consumed by a Blazor Client serving as a Membership System
+.NET 6 REST API with C# using Entity Framework Core + SQLite DB consumed by a Blazor Client serving as a Membership System

+<p>The Web API was made without the ASP.NET Core Identity using custom JWT middleware</p>

 <p><a href="https://blazor.signup.basic.persteenolsen.com" target="_blank" title="Blazor + Web API in .NET 6 Membership System">Try the demo...</a></p>